jamescherti/watch-xfce-xfconf/README.md

 - It reduces the risk of errors and inconsistencies that may arise from manually configuring settings on different machines,
 - Finally, it allows focusing on other important tasks rather than spending time configuring XFCE 4 manually.

-The `watch-xfce-xfconf` tool is especially useful for users who want to replicate XFCE 4 settings on several computers.
+The `watch-xfce-xfconf` tool is particularly useful for users who want to replicate XFCE 4 settings across different users or computers.

 ## Installation